alexle/alexle.github.com/_posts/2012-04-11-create-an-rss-feed-from-scratch.markdown

 ## Channel Element ##

-The `<channel>` tag describes the characteristics of the RSS feed.
-There are many different tags can be added to customize the channel, which are listed in the [RSS specification][2].
+The `<channel>` tag describes the details of the RSS feed.
+Many different tags can be added to customize the channel, which are detailed in the [RSS specification][2].
 The channel has three required elements:

 1. `<title>` - title of RSS feed
 2. `<description>` - description of RSS feed